QuimSoggyBum/Pylocal-Music-Bot/README.md

 * !join - Connects bot to voice channel so you can play the music commands

+* !disconnect - [MUST BE CONNECTED TO VOICE] Disconnects the bot from the voice channel

-* !play - [MUST BE CONNECTED] Plays a song in the music directory of the user issuing command with a song name specified after the command
+* !play - [MUST BE CONNECTED TO VOICE] Plays a song in the music directory of the user issuing command with a song name specified after the command

 * !pick - [MUST BE CONNECTED TO VOICE] This will play the track you have picked from play when there is more then one song matching that song